wesbarnett/thermint/README.md

 ##Details

-By default the program uses the trapezoid method for the integration, but Simpson's rule and Gaussian-Legendre quadrature are also available.
+By default the program uses the Simpson's rule for the integration, but the trapezoid method and Gaussian-Legendre quadrature are also available.
 Beware that in order to use Gaussian-Legendre quadrature for the integration you must have run your simulations at the appropriate lambdas.
 Both the trapezoid rule and Simpson's method do not require specific lambdas.
 Equal spacing of simulations for trapezoid rule and Simpson's method is not required.
 The method is changed with the -m flag.